JesseDesjardins/SearchEngine/README.md

 For Flask, run `pip3 install -U Flask`

 For Psycopg, run `pip3 install -U psycopg2`

+For NLTK, rum `pip3 install -U nltk`

+Requires a few downloads from NLTK, will try to add locally

 For PostgreSQL, run `brew install postgresql`